Smertig/banana/master/_sources/api/tg/methods/copy_message.rst.txt

    A JSON-serialized list of special entities that appear in the new caption, which can be specified instead of parse_mode

+   .. cpp:member:: optional_t<boolean_t> show_caption_above_media

+   Pass True, if the caption must be shown above the message media.
+Ignored if a new caption isn't specified.

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.